 It's got to be a current iPad.

-Yeah, C branch demo doing it demoing to you.
+Yeah, see, Brian, demoing it to you.

-Dawn, of course, is going to wait until probably February.
+Dawn, of course, is going to wait until probably February until all the bugs are ironed out.

 What are you still on iOS 7 in there?

-Oh yes.
+Oh, yes.

 Ladies and gentlemen, people are peppering me as though I don't know it.

-Hey Rush, did you hear Apple?
+Hey, Rush, did you hear?

-Apple delayed the release of the new watch O. Yes, folks, I knew that was going to happen this morning.
+Yes, folks, I knew that was going to happen this morning.

-They have found not found, they've been unable to fix a bug in the new Watch OS.
+They have found, not found, they've been unable to fix a bug in the new watch OS.

-That'll be they'll get that out soon.
+They'll get that out soon.

-So, but we can't test everything.
+But we can't test everything.

-There haven't been any third-party apps to test, for example.
+There haven't been any third-party apps to test, for example, and some other things.

 It'll be out soon.